 Completely automatic unit.
 Includes a paddle for gelato and a separate paddle for ice cream.
 Keeps ice cream cool even 10 minutes after the machine has finished.

 Many buyers had issues with the customer service offered by the manufacturer.

-Lid constructed with large spout to easily add ingredients.
-Lid locks.
-Makes ice cream in as little as 20 minutes.
-Machine lasts for years and comes with a 3-year warranty.
+The lid is constructed with a large spout to easily add ingredients, and it also locks down.
+Makes up to 1.5 quarts of ice cream in as little as 20 minutes.
+Machine lasts for years.

 Louder than most customers expected.
 Does not make ice cream as smooth as other models.